AlexSalvatorio/tensorflow2-tarantino-vs-kubrick-classifier/README.md

 ## Conclusion

 Not very conclusive.
-Even with a bigger data set we always have about 50% of error.
+~~Even with a bigger data set we always have about 50% of error.
 I added some drop out to the model's layers but it was worst.
 I think I will have better result with movie genre classification (like Horror VS Western).
-Being a Tensorflow Noob I am open to suggestion to improve it.
+Being a Tensorflow Noob I am open to suggestion to improve it.~~

+To be honest i don't think this type of classification is relevant.
+Some screenshoot in kind of composition/shade/themes are very similar between the two directors.
+Note than adding a 1:1.29 ratio to the size make a significant improvement in the performance of the model.

 learning graphs.
 ![Image of loss and accuracy](https://pbs.twimg.com/media/ENhyJkcWsAAVmbd?format=jpg)